Baked Broccoli Mac and Cheese

 - 2 cups chopped broccoli florets

-- 3 tbsp. unsalted butter
+- 3 tablespoons unsalted butter

-- 3 tbsp. all-purpose flour
+- 3 tablespoons all-purpose flour

 - 2 cloves garlic, minced

-- ¾ cup whole-wheat breadcrumbs*
+- ¾ cup breadcrumbs, store-bought or homemade*

-- 1 tbsp. butter, melted
+- 1 tablespoon butter, melted

 - Preheat oven to 375 degrees F.